scholarslab/scholarslab.github.io/pages/about.md

 <a href="#how-was-this-website-made">How was this website made?</a>

 ## What is the Scholars' Lab?
-We're the UVA Library's lab for experimental and digital research, teaching, and other forms of scholarship, open to all disciplines and anyone curious about getting their hands dirty.
+We're the <a href="http://lib.virginia.edu">UVA Library</a>'s lab for experimental and digital research, teaching, and other forms of scholarship, open to all disciplines and anyone curious about getting their hands dirty.

 We are an internationally recognized scholarly [team](people), with strengths including:
 - librarianship (e.g. expert consultation for experimental scholarly projects)